Recovering the Lost World,

 "But winged Virgo sped past Arcturus, approached the Axis and collided with the Wain.
 The Morning Star sent erring rays to the western rim, and was even then pushing away the Evening Star, which stood opposite."

 This actually describes the concluding dates of the event.
-Venus (Virgo) stood in the sky below Arcturus, maybe 17 degrees further west, while, with the Sun set already, Mercury (now the Morning Star west of the Sun) who was already below the horizon indeed stood opposite Venus (now identified as the Evening Star, for it followed the setting Sun).
+Venus (Virgo) stood in the sky below Arcturus, maybe 17 degrees further west, while, with the Sun set already, Mercury (now the Morning Star west of the Sun) was already below the horizon and indeed stood opposite Venus (now identified as the Evening Star, for it followed the setting Sun).

 Two Meteors

 Kugler sees in the Sibylline Star Wars a description of the arrival of two meteors, but takes this information no further, perhaps suggesting that these phenomena would have disappeared in a few days.
-Malolm Lowery wrote:
+Malcolm Lowery wrote:

-"Kugler recognizes in lines 512, 513 and 515 a description of the arrival of "two enormous meteors of the apparent size and form of the sun and the moon . . . with their characteristic accompanying features", but is happy to leave them out of the further action, accepting them, presumably, as no more than the excuse the ancients needed to write a poem about the events following."
+"Kugler recognizes in lines 512, 513 and 515 a description of the arrival of 'two enormous meteors of the apparent size and form of the sun and the moon . . . with their characteristic accompanying features', but is happy to leave them out of the further action, accepting them, presumably, as no more than the excuse the ancients needed to write a poem about the events following."

 I would suggest that the blazing Venus seen next to the blazing Mercury would be sufficient to explain "two enormous meteors," especially if they are suggested to be of the same size as the Sun and the Moon (the Sun and Moon are the same apparent size).
 There are Chinese sources in antiquity which recall that at one time "two Suns" were seen battling in the sky.